 The copy should have read: 'Prices from £150 for a standard build custom knife'.
 As a rule I do not offer knives based on Damasteel and other high end steels on a regular basis.
-When I do manage to make some Damasteel and RWL-34 knife blanks I would list them on here: Limited Specials .
+The making of Damasteel and RWL-34 knives is normally as a result of private projects .

-Fishing for Heroes Charity event at Thrunton fishery in Northumberland - Sept.2014.
+Fishing for Heroes Charity event at Thrunton fishery in Northumberland.

 Bruce is canny, a good man through and through.
-There's far more to Bruce than meets the eye.
-You only need to see his TV programs to appreciate that he's the real deal and cares deeply about the environment and the diversity of people he comes into contact with.
-With Bruce having also served, it was only natural that we got on well from the outset.
-The man is a joy to be with, has great sense of humour and as down to earth and affable as you would wish.
-With having several of my knives, I've always felt that Bruce takes along a part of me on his adventures, which is always a nice thought to hang on to.
-I'm always looking ahead to his next project, but I've since learned from him that it can take ages and great expense to get a project team together, get to and back from wherever and actual get the filming sorted and ready for screening.
-No matter to me really as I'm happy to see his repeats and each time I do, I learn something new.
+One only need to see his TV programs to appreciate that he's the real deal and cares deeply about the environment and the diversity of people he comes into contact with.
+With Bruce having spent some time in the army, it was only natural that we got on well.
+The man is a joy to be with, has great sense of humour and is down to earth and affable as one would hope.
+With having several of my knives, I've always felt that Bruce takes along a part of me on his adventures, which is always a nice thought to hang on to as I can no longer do much physically nowadays.
+No matter though as I sort of travel and experience things through him.
+I can watch repeats of his adventures and each time I do, I learn something new.
 Bruce is the real thing, kind, considerate and generous with no false airs and graces.
 It's impossible not to love him...